 This is a follow up story for Love Is Project.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started

 Hi!
 I’m Chrissie Lam, the founder of Love is Project--a sustainable and ethical jewelry brand that creates jobs for artisan women in developing countries.
 You might remember me from my first Starter Story a little over a year ago.

 Love is Project is best known for the LOVE bracelet—a bright red, beaded bracelet made by female artisans in Kenya.
 Our customers appreciate handmade goods that honor traditional techniques and materials, as well as the universal message of love that we promote.
 They also are moved by our “Pay It Forward” business model that has provided artisans in underserved communities with sustainable income--ensuring they can secure adequate funds for housing, food, and education.

 Since launching three years ago, we’ve surpassed $2 million dollars in sales which allowed us to reinvest and expand operations into several more countries, in turn empowering hundreds of more female artisans in developing areas of the world through steady jobs, fair wages, access to healthcare, education and more.
 To date, we employ over 1,600 talented artisans (most of which are working mothers) of whose beautifully handcrafted products are available at our online shop at www.loveisproject.co and are also carried by 300 retail stores in 44 states in the U.S. and sold in 22 countries.